-In 2015, there were 159 research centres in Central Transdanubia (CT) (CSO, 2016): this is the outcome of a third consecutive year’s decline (in 2012 there were still 221 centres).
+In 2016, there were 159 research centres in Central Transdanubia (CT) (CSO, 2018): this is the outcome of a third consecutive year’s decline (in 2012 there were still 221 centres).
 Overall, this indicator changes rapidly in the region: in 2011, this number was 195.
-The number of researchers (full-time equivalent - FTE) is 1,846 (CSO 2016), which is substantially higher than in the early 2010s (965 in 2010).
+The number of researchers (full-time equivalent - FTE) was 1,846 in 2016 (CSO, 2018), which is substantially higher than in the early 2010s (965 in 2010).
 Only 5.8% of the national research centres, and 7.2% of the FTE researchers are located in CT, since over half of these are concentrated in the Central Hungary region.
-The regional R&D expenditure kept increasing all over the 2010s, being at €114.01m in 2014 (Eurostat, 2017).
-However, regional R&D expenditure /regional gross domestic product (GDP) (1.1%) is still below the national average (1.4% in 2014) and the EU-28 average (2.0% in the same year).
-Private companies have accounted for 73.9% of the regional R&D expenditures in 2014 (Eurostat, 2017), which is above the national average (71.5%).
+The regional R&D expenditure kept increasing all over the 2010s, however, it declined between 2014 and 2015 to €106.41m (Eurostat, 2018).
+The regional R&D expenditure /regional gross domestic product (GDP) (1.0%) is still below the national average (1.4% in 2015) and the EU-28 average (2.0% in the same year).
+Private companies have accounted for 75.0% of the regional R&D expenditures in 2015 (Eurostat, 2018), which is above the national average (73.4%).

 Business enterprises actively collaborate with the region’s universities.
 At Pannon University of Veszprém researchers collaborate with a number of automotive firms and with universities in other regions in automotive industry-specific research areas.
 Moreover, they have broad collaboration portfolio with industrial partners in the field of ICT, in eco-industries and participate in a number of international research projects in engineering and natural sciences.
 Another innovative actor is the Agricultural Institute of the Hungarian Academy of Sciences in Martonvásár, an important public research organisation that performs higher education activities as well.

-The population aged 30-34 with tertiary education attainment in the region has been fluctuating over the years and was at 25.0% in 2016 (Eurostat, 2017).
-This is below the national average (33.0%) and the EU-28 average (39.1%).
+The population aged 30-34 with tertiary education attainment in the region has been fluctuating over the years and was at 22.8% in 2017 (Eurostat, 2018).
+This is below the national average (32.1%) and the EU-28 average (39.9%).

-In CT, 100% of the households had internet access in 2016 (Eurostat, 2017), which is above the national average (99%).
+In CT, 100% of the households had internet access in 2017 (Eurostat, 2018), which is above the national average (99%).

-In summary, due to the efforts of intermediary institutions, substantial EU-funding, and foreign investors’ increasing commitment to innovation related activities, CT's innovation performance started to get closer to its full potential.
+In summary, due to the efforts of intermediary institutions, substantial EU-funding and foreign investors’ increasing commitment to innovation related activities, CT's innovation performance started to get closer to its full potential.